jaxio/javaee-lab/README.md

 ## Generate a Java EE 7 web application

-This pack is part of Celerio distribution.
+These packs is part of Celerio distribution.

 Have already Maven 3 and Java 1.8 installed ?